+- The information as to principal occupation, business or employment and Common Shares beneficially owned or controlled is not within the knowledge of the management of the Corporation and has been furnished by the respective nominees.

+- (2)

-- (1) The information as to principal occupation, business or employment and Common Shares beneficially owned or controlled is not within the knowledge of the management of the Corporation and has been furnished by the respective nominees. - (2) Member of the Audit Committee. - (3) Member of the Governance and Nominating Committee. - (4) Member of the Compensation Committee. - (5) Member of the Technical Committee. - (6) 312,697 and 756,000 of these Common Shares are held by McLean Geoscience Inc. and McLean Exploration Management Inc., respectively.
+- Member of the Audit Committee.

+Member of the Governance and Nominating Committee.
+(3) - (4) Member of the Compensation Committee. - (5) Member of the Technical Committee. - (6) Ashley Kirwan was appointed a director of the Corporation on April 29, 2024. - 312,697 and 756,000 of these Common Shares are held by McLean Geoscience Inc. and McLean Exploration Management Inc., respectively.